 It adopts the conformance principle of ITS1.0 that an implementation only needs to implement one data category to claim conformance to ITS 2.0

-ITS 2.0 supports all ITS 1.0 data category definitions and adds new definitions.
+ITS 2.0 supports all ITS 1.0 data category definitions..

 ITS 2.0 adds a number of new data categories not found in ITS 1.0.